Skip to content

 My Sound Machines

 Right next to my son’s bed sits a little circular miracle flooding the room with white noise–a sound machine.
 No sound can get past it–not the dog barking, not my mom-in-law chatting on her phone, not construction outside his window.
 All he can hear is simulated windy nature noises.
-Before the pandemic, I even brought it on vacations and he snoozed in hotel rooms.
+I have even brought it on vacations, and he snoozed in hotel rooms.

 Shop Sound Machines